rust-lang/book/nostarch/chapter08.md

 fn add(self, s: &str) -> String {
 ```

-This isn't excatly what the actual signature is in the standard library because
+This isn't exactly what the actual signature is in the standard library because
 `add` is defined using generics there.
 Here, we're just looking at what the
 signature of the method would be if `add` was defined specifically for
 `String`.
 This signature gives us the clues we need in order to understand the